 The last tip to get stronger is to focus on the weak parts of your body.
 Remember, you are as strong as your weakest link.
 You have to remember that if an exercise like the deadlift is weak at the top, you could use exercises like a rack pull to train this portion of the deadlift.
 Also think about exercises such as isometrics, which is a wonderful way to send signals to those muscles and improve the mind-muscle connection.
 So if you have a specific sticking point in an exercise, you could use isometrics at that point, and rest, before coming back to it.

-To be the strongest version of you, you need to focus your efforts on specific principles.
-When you overload the neuromuscular system with the appropriate protocol and techniques, when you fuel your body properly, you allow it reset, your body adapts and rebuilds stronger.
-Follow these 7 tips to get stronger.
+To be the strongest version of yourself, you need to focus your efforts on specific principles.
+When you overload the neuromuscular system with the appropriate protocol and techniques by fueling your body properly and allowing it to reset.
+This gives your body adapts and rebuilds stronger.
+Follow these 7 tips to get stronger and you’ll make true gains.

 To a Fitter Healthier You,